Contact Us for a Free Consultation (213) 542-0979

 It's common for an alleged domestic violence victim to change their story, but in most cases, prosecutors don't care and will file charges.

-So, you start to get the feel in the LA county courts, they take domestic violence cases very seriously.
+So, you start to get the feel of the LA county courts; they take domestic violence cases very seriously.

-It's quite common that the alleged victim will change their story and try to help the other party once they realize how bad the circumstances are.
+It's pretty standard that the alleged victim will change their story and try to help the other party once they realizes the terrible circumstances.

-The person is in custody, they have to post a bail, they're looking at a lot of different consequences.
+The person is in custody; they have to post bail, and they're looking at many different consequences.
 The alleged victim starts to have second thoughts about the person being prosecuted for domestic violence.

-Unfortunately, because this is so common, the prosecutors really don't care, and even if the person changes their story and claims that they lied before, most of the times the prosecutors don't believe it.
+Unfortunately, because this is so common, the prosecutors don't care, and even if the person changes their story and claims that they lied before, most of the time, the prosecutors don't believe it.

-It's only those rare occasions where the original story is all messed up and now the new story is messed up as well.
+It's only on rare occasions that the original story is messed up, and now the new story is messed up as well.

 Now the prosecutors start saying, wait a minute, we have somebody here who didn't tell the truth.
-Obviously, it's up to the domestic violence defense attorney — me — who's been doing this for over 26 years.
+It's up to the domestic violence defense attorney — me — who's been doing this for over 26 years.

-I will point out some of the inconsistencies and the problems with the statements and the story.
-It's not easy to convince these prosecutors to dismiss a case, give diversion or even a lesser charge than a domestic violence charge.
+I will point out some inconsistencies and problems with the statements and the story.
+It's not easy to convince these prosecutors to dismiss a case, give a diversion, or even a lesser charge than a domestic violence charge.

-These are some of the biggest factors in these domestic violence cases in the downtown Los Angeles courthouse — the Clara Shortridge Foltz Courthouse.
-It used to be called the Criminal Courthouse or CCB.
-They've changed the name in recent years.
+These are some of the most significant factors in domestic violence cases in the downtown Los Angeles courthouse—the Clara Shortridge Foltz Courthouse.
+It used to be called the Criminal Courthouse or CCB, but it has changed its name in recent years.

-The bottom line is, it sits in the middle of downtown Los Angeles at 210 West Temple Street and it handles most of the domestic violence and criminal cases in Los Angeles county.
+The bottom line is that it is located in downtown Los Angeles at 210 West Temple Street and handles most domestic violence and criminal cases in Los Angeles County.

-This is because of the large jurisdiction that it covers and because it is the main downtown courthouse with the most courthouses of the 38 courts in Los Angeles county.
+This is because of its extensive jurisdiction and because it is the main downtown courthouse with the most courthouses of the 38 courts in Los Angeles County.

 Menu